jhvanderschee/hugobricks/README.md

 Hugoplate is a comprehensive starter theme that includes everything you need to get started with your Hugo project.
 What’s Included in

 - 10+ Pre-build pages
 - 99+ Google Pagespeed Score
--    Build with Hugo and vanilla CSS for easy and customizable styling
+- Built with Hugo and CSS variables for easy styling
 - Fully responsive on all devices
 - SEO-optimized for better search engine rankings

 ##  Hugobricks you might want to re-use :